Pentra-Solutions/docx-documentation/introduction.md

 Templates are Microsoft Word documents (.docx) with special tags that get replaced with dynamic content.
 The template engine uses [docxtemplater](https://docxtemplater.com/) to process these tags and generate the final document.

+Check the [Quick Start](quick-start) section to create and use your first template.

 ## Common Issues and Solutions

 ### Missing Data